rpnx-net/rapidcsv/doc/rapidcsv_no_converter.md

 ## class rntcsv::no_converter

-Exception thrown when attempting to access Document data in a datatype which is not supported by the Converter class.
+Exception thrown when attempting to access document data in a datatype which is not supported by the converter class.

 ---